 But the movie’s top production values are candy to the eyes.
 George Barnes’s (Rebecca) three-strip Technicolor photography is simply gorgeous.
 The sets and costumes are colorful and the visual effects — mostly miniature work and matte paintings — are playful and imaginative.
 Roy Webb’s (Cat People) wonderful music score is the movie’s biggest asset — it’s spirited and melodious in equal doses.

 I also liked how the movie plays like a fairy tale with a moral lesson.
-The film’s main message, greed is bad, makes it perfect for small children — maybe that’s why I loved it as a kid — who don’t suffer from a short attention span.
+The film’s main message, greed is bad, makes it perfect for small children — maybe that’s why I loved it as a kid — and people who don’t suffer from a short attention span.

-Above all, Sinbad the Sailor shows Douglas Fairbanks Jr. at his best — this is probably his best film role.
+Above all, Sinbad the Sailor shows Douglas Fairbanks Jr. at his best — this is perhaps his best film role.
 He looks so much like his father — the same winning smile and hyperactive personality — that I kept pinching myself; am I watching the father or the son?
 Was it a deliberate attempt to pay homage to dad?
 I don’t know, but it worked for me.

 Maureen O’Hara’s (The Black Swan) role is more window dressing than anything else, but her natural feistiness comes across well enough.
 Anthony Quinn (Zorba the Greek) and Walter Slezak (The Pirate) play the villains, and Alan Napier (Alfred, TV’s Batman) shows up late as an old hermit.
 George Tobias (Sergeant York) plays Sinbad’s sidekick.
 Noir Queen, Jane Greer (Out of the Past), has a small role as harem girl.

 Conclusions & Final Thoughts: